 Europe’s Nordic countries

-We could separate Sweden, Iceland, Norway, Denmark and Finland but the truth is that they all have several elements in common that make them the perfect destination for solo female travelers and come highly recommended by solo female travelers.
+We could separate Sweden, Iceland, Norway, Denmark and Finland but the truth is that they all have several elements in common that make them some of the best places to travel alone as a woman.

 Europe’s Nordic countries all rank at the top for gender equality, for female rights and for the rights of minorities.

-Nordic countries all have incredibly high levels of safety and very low crime, risk of scams or of harassment making them the perfect countries for women traveling solo.
+Nordic countries all offer incredibly high levels of safety and very low crime, risk of scams or of harassment making them the perfect countries for women traveling solo.

 On the flip side, and unlike their neighbours in the south of Europe (Italy or Spain), the Nordics are all very expensive countries and so they tend to be less recommended for a first trip because they are not easily accessible to everyone.

 Additionally, because of their geographical position, they enjoy very long, dark and harsh winters and, culturally, are reserved and quiet and not perceived as friendly as other countries on this list.